-POCL the leading Secondary Lead Smelter in India and it produces the highest quality Lead and Lead Alloys, Zinc Metal and Zinc Oxides which are supplied to mainly battery manufacturers, tyre and rubber and chemical manufacturers.
 The Company's products are exported to numerous international customers mainly but not limited to the Asian region like Japan, South Korea, Thailand and Middle - East.
 Over the years POCL has built a unmatched brand image within the lead sector for its quality, high level of efficiency, reliability, technical support and service.
+POCL also supply its products to leading battery manufacturers in India.